its-Shivam732/RagSpark/README.md

 # Youtube video-- https://www.youtube.com/watch?v=HLwyP9LjCLk

 A complete **Retrieval-Augmented Generation (RAG)** pipeline built with Scala, Apache Spark, Delta Lake, and Lucene.
 Process PDF documents, generate embeddings, and build searchable vector indexes for efficient semantic search and retrieval.
-In this readme file I have also included a section on the some sample Results([Results/Audit Logs](#-resultsaudit-logs)) containing metrics like number of chunks/embeddings/indices updated/added in each incremental flow
+In this readme file I have also included a section on the some sample Results([Results/Audit Logs](#-resultsaudit-logs)) containing metrics like number of chunks/embeddings/indices updated/added in each incremental flow.

 ---